EMDR Therapy Training 2023/24

 In 2024 – Special Topic 2: Eye Movement Desensitisation and Reprocessing

-This is a 30-point paper studied part-time over one year.
-It covers advanced EMDR Therapy including its application in complex PTSD and additional conditions including addictions, attachment trauma, dissociation, recent traumatic events such as earthquakes, and advanced EMDR Therapy for children.
+PSME 456 is is a 30-point paper studied part-time over one year.
+It covers advanced EMDR Therapy including its application in complex PTSD and additional conditions including addictions, attachment trauma, depression, chronic pain, dissociation, recent traumatic events such as earthquakes, group EMDR Therapy and advanced EMDR Therapy for children.
 It builds on the EMDR Therapy Special Topic 1 training to ensure mental health practitioners are upskilled in EMDR Therapy for an array of complex problems and to work towards Accredited Practitioner status in EMDR Therapy.

 Note that the stand-alone Special topic papers can be credited to a qualification at a later stage.